williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 Just like with the regular authorization code flow, you start by making a request to your authorization server’s `/authorize` endpoint.
 However, in this instance you will also have to pass along a code challenge.

-Your first step should therefore be to generate a code verifier and challenge.
+Your first step should therefore be to generate a code verifier and challenge:

+* Code verifier: Random URL-safe string with a minimum length of 43 characters
+* Code challenge: Base64 URL-encoded SHA-256 hash of the code verifier.

+You’ll need to add code in your native mobile app to create the code verifier and code challenge.
 For example, in Node.js:

 ```
 const base64url = require('base64url');